-Rutgers, the State University of New Jersey (“Rutgers“) is committed to providing notice about the Personal Information (defined below) collected via the PrEP Romania research study mobile application (“App“).
-The formal name of the research study is: “Preparing for pre-exposure prophylaxis implementation in Central-Eastern European countries with low access to biomedical prevention” (the “Study“) and it is sponsored by Rutgers with external funding from The National Institute of Mental Health of the United States of America (USA).
+Columbia University School of Nursing (“Columbia“) is committed to providing notice about the Personal Information (defined below) collected via the Prepare Romania research study mobile application (“App“).
+The formal name of the research study is: “Preparing for pre-exposure prophylaxis implementation in Central-Eastern European countries with low access to biomedical prevention” (the “Study“) and it is sponsored by Columbia with external funding from Fogarty International Center of the National Institutes of Health (USA).
 To participate in the study you were required to sign an electronic or paper-based consent form (“Informed Consent“).

 The App is available to you for free.
 You will not need to provide any payment information for the use of the App.

 We are not asking you to make any health decisions based on the use of the App.
 You should discuss health decisions directly with your healthcare provider.

 The Study is designed for gay and bisexual Romanian men.
 We do not knowingly collect or solicit Personal Information from anyone under the age of 18 and we do not wish to receive it.
 The Study is limited to participants who live in Romania and are at least 18 years old.
 In the event that we gain actual knowledge that we have collected Personal Information from someone under age 18, we will delete that information.
 If you are a parent or guardian and believe that we might have collected such information, please contact us using the contact information below.